In this article:

 Corporate actions are events and changes that impact shareholders and may affect the options positions you are holding.

-If you hold a covered call position during a corporate action, there's a risk that your position becomes under-collateralized (or unhedged).
+If you hold a short option position during a corporate action, there's a risk that your position becomes under-collateralized or unhedged.
 This can happen due to fractional splits of the equity position and rounding of the option contract.
-If this occurs, you are responsible for bringing your account into compliance.
+If this occurs, you're responsible for bringing your account into compliance.
 You can do this by purchasing additional equity to cover the difference or closing the short option position.
 If a position remains uncovered after being identified as unhedged, Wealthsimple Investments Inc. (WSII) may close those positions and apply the net proceeds to eliminate or reduce any delinquency.

 Comments